-The Ivy & James, the new café at Evelyn’s Park, will open early 2017 for breakfast, lunch and dinner.
-As its namesake suggests, The Ivy & James celebrates the essential entwinement of community and nature, weaving a passion for sustainably-sourced food with fresh, creative menus that can be enjoyed all day by park-goers.
+The Ivy & James (281-831-6944), the new café at Evelyn’s Park, is open for breakfast, lunch and dinner.
+As its namesake suggests, The Ivy & James celebrates the essential entwinement of community and nature, weaving a passion for sustainably-sourced food with fresh, creative menus that can be enjoyed all day by park-goers. www.theivyandjames.com

 The moniker also forges a personal connection to the café’s award-winning operators, referencing the nicknames and talents behind Zelko Concepts, Jamie and Dalia.
 The Ivy & James will be their second restaurant venture in Houston.

 Jamie (James) Zelko